Dong-Wo-Long/BetterDuStryMod/README.md

+# Oh dear, if there are those willing to help with mod development.....
+I just really need spriters.
+I can't do this anymore - I need quality, not my hackwork

 > [!WARNING]
 > A lot of errors have been found in the mod - from now on, its current version becomes "experimental"
 > Until critical, and less significant, problems and errors are resolved, the mod will have this given status